Coarse groups, and the isomorphism problem for oligomorphic groups: Introduction

+A main motivation for this notion comes from duality theorems, such as Stone's.
+By a Stone space we mean a compact, totally disconnected topological space.
+Stone duality sets up an correspondence between such spaces and Boolean algebras.
+This restricts to a duality between separable Stone spaces and countable Boolean algebras.

-We may assume that infinite Stone spaces are concretely given as the set of paths $[T]$ through a subtree $T$ of $\strcantor$ with infinitely many paths and without dead ends, and that the Boolean algebras have domain $\omega$.
-Given $T$ we can in a Borel fashion produce a listing without repetition of the clopen sets of the space~$[T]$, and hence determine $\+ M(T)$.
-Given a Boolean algebra~$M$ with domain $\omega$, we let $\+G(M)$ be the tree of strings $\sss \in \strcantor$ describing a nonzero conjunction $r_\sss$ of literals (for $i<\sssl$ let $l_i = i $ if $\sss(i)=1$ and $l_i= \lnot i$ otherwise; let $r_\sss= \bigwedge_{i<n} l_i$).
-Clearly the operations $\+ M$ and $\+ G$ are Borel, and the conditions above for strong Borel bi-reducibility hold.
+While a duality theorem merely requires that the objects are given up to isomorphism, here we are interested in Borel versions.
+We assume that the objects are concretely given as points in standard Borel spaces.
+For instance, a Borel version of Stone duality is as follows: we assume that an infinite Stone spaces is given as the set of paths $[T]$ through a subtree $T$ of $\strcantor$ with infinitely many paths and without dead ends, and that the Boolean algebras have domain $\omega$.
+Abstractly, for an infinite Stone space $G$, one lets $\+M(G)$ be the Boolean algebra of clopen sets in $G$; for each countably infinite Boolean algebra $M$, one lets $\+ G(M)$ be the Stone space of ultrafilters of $M$.
+If the objects are concretely represented, these maps become Borel: given a tree~$T$ such that $G= [T]$, one can in a Borel fashion produce a listing without repetition of the clopen sets of the space~$[T]$, and hence determine $\+ M(T)$.
+Given a Boolean algebra~$M$ with domain $\omega$, one lets $\+G(M)$ be the tree of strings $\sss \in \strcantor$ describing a nonzero conjunction $r_\sss$ of literals (for $i<\sssl$ let $l_i = i $ if $\sss(i)=1$ and $l_i= \lnot i$ otherwise; let $r_\sss= \bigwedge_{i<n} l_i$).
+Clearly the conditions above for classwise Borel bireducibility hold.